 The coalition hopes to address the diversity in several ways:

-- It is using $20,000 of its grant to encourage smaller groups in the community to develop micro-projects.
+- It is using a large portion of its grant to encourage smaller groups in the community to develop micro-projects.
 Each group will define its needs.
 “We want to make sure we’re completely inclusive,” Shuchuk says.